 If you do not meet the criteria for a name change mentioned in other categories and have assumed a name for professional or other bona fide reason, the assumed name may be included in the passport as an “also known as” name together with the full legal name.

 - request inclusion of a “known as” name on the application by completing field 9;

 - sign the application form in both names;

 - provide government issued photo ID in both names;

 - provide two or more public documents in the full legal and “known as” names.
 Acceptable documents include but are not limited to:

 - school records, tax records, military records, medical records, driver’s license, federal/state/local government ID cards, property deeds, insurance records, employment records, utility bills etc; and

 - affidavit executed by two witnesses who can attest that they have known you by both names.
-The two witnesses must bring valid government issued photo id with them.
+The affidavit can be executed at the KEP office.
 You may choose to send a third public document in lieu of an affidavit by a witness.

 You are required to submit your application in person and should follow the instructions on this page.